lewismj/cucumber/README.md

 ## Summary

-This project contains a Cucumber test framework (runner) for sbt together.
-There is a plugin that provides a new sbt command.
+This project contains a Cucumber test framework (runner) for sbt.
+There is also a plugin that provides a new sbt command.

 1. _CucumberRunner_ A new *test framework* for sbt.
 It runs Cucumber tests as part of a unit test run (i.e. `sbt test`).

 2. _CucumberPlugin_ A _plugin_  provides a new command `sbt cucumber`.
 It allows you to run Cucumber tests independently of unit tests.

 Unless you have a specific requirement to run Cucumber tests outside of unit test framework, use the _CucumberRunner_.